WHISTLER IN THE DARK

 Maggie By My Side

 In Whistler In The Dark a mysterious person repeatedly whistles "Maggie By My Side," a then popular song by American songwriter Stephen Foster.
 "Maggie" was the favorite tune of Emma's father, who had been killed two years earlier during the closing days of the Civil War.
-Listen to an accoustic recording of this music while watching a series of original photos of Civil War soldiers.
-CAUTION: the final photo shows soldiers dead on the battlefield.
+Listen to a recording of this music while watching a series of original photos of American Civil War sailors.
 PLAY.

 Emma's World